 - Direct instruction/lecture

 - Seminar and workshops

 - Modelling and deconstruction

 - Problem solving

 - Real world teaching practice

 - Simulated practice

 - Collaborative group work and discussion

 - Retrieval practice

 - Metaphor

 - Scaffolding

 - Flipped classroom

 - Student-led and self-paced learning

 Significant learning takes place through the teaching placement.
-This includes the trainee's observation of experienced teachers and peers, the observation of the trainees' practice by the teacher education team and subject specialist mentors, and the professional discussion following observations.
+This includes the trainee's observation of experienced teachers, the observation of the trainees' practice by the teacher education team and subject specialist mentors, and the professional discussion following observations.

 Mentors play a crucial role in the development of subject specialist pedagogy, and this is largely developed through the mentoring relationship and the teaching placement experience.

 Mentors are all in-practice, share the same subject specialism (or share a close alignment between their specialisation and that of the trainee's teaching area), and are usually from the course team that the trainee teacher is part of.
 This is supplemented further with trainees working with other department colleagues for information, advice and guidance regarding the wider role and responsibility of teachers in the sector.
 Also, trainees will work collaboratively as members of a wider departmental and subject communities at institutional and national level to develop their subject pedagogy through engagement with subject groups, associations and experts.

-Teaching practice is year/stage long and has five formal observations of practice in each year/stage, plus other activity to allow trainees to fully evidence in their practice, how they have applied their own learning to successful teaching of their subject specialism.
+The teaching practice is yearlong and has five formal observations of practice plus other activity to allow trainees to fully evidence in their practice, how they have applied their own learning to successful teaching of their subject specialism.

-Trainees use templates of increasing complexity to justify the decisions they have made in their planning for teaching practice.
+Trainees use templates of increasing complexity to articulate, in detail, the decisions they have made in their planning for teaching practice.
 The ITE curriculum addresses the importance of planning that includes sequencing decisions, questioning, and checking knowledge and understanding, etc.

 Trainees are encouraged to share their practice and learn from peers in class discussions and through assessments.
-In particular, the curriculum is designed so that trainees observe their class peers and experienced teachers.
+In particular, the curriculum is designed so that trainees observe experienced teachers.